aistomin/jenkins-sdk/README.md

 $ mvn clean install package
 ```

-## Jenkins instance for Integration tests
+## Jenkins Instance for Integration tests

 We have running instance at https://cisdk-istomin.rhcloud.com Unfortunately,
 sometimes this instance goes to "Idle" status and needs to be restarted.
 But,